ParthSareen/ducky/README.md

 ## tl;dr
 - `pip install rubber-ducky`
 - Install ollama
-- `ollama run codellama` (first time and then you can just have application in background)
+- `ollama pull codellama` (first time and then you can just have application in background)
 - There are probably other dependencies which I forgot to put in setup.py sorry in advance.
-- Run with `ducky -f <file path>`
+- Run with `ducky <path>` or `ducky <question>`

-## Why did I make this

-I wrote ducky because I annoy engineers too much and I needed to talk someone through my code quickly and validate my approach.
-Maybe this is why I'm not a senior engineer.

-Since I can't dump all my code to GPT and make it tell me I know how to code, I decided to build something for quick iteration.
-All.
-Local.
-I also didn't want to get fired by leaking all our data.
-Not again.

 ## Dependencies
-Bless the folks at Ollama cause they have been carrying my recent projects.

-This project is currently only supported on Mac and Linux cause Ollama is a dependency.
 You will need Ollama installed on your machine.
 The model I use for this project is `codellama`.

-For the first installation you can run `ollama run codellama` and it should pull the necessary binaries for you.
+For the first installation you can run `ollama pull codellama` and it should pull the necessary binaries for you.

 Ollama is also great because it'll spin up a server which can run in the background and can even do automatic model switching as long as you have it installed.

 ## Usage